panilya/panilya.github.io/content/about.md

 slug = "about"
 +++

-My name is Illia Pantsyr.
-I’m getting undergraduate degree in Software Engineering from Chernivtsi National University in Ukraine.
-I’ve worked with a wide variety of technologies over the last 2 years of commercial experience.
+My name is Illia.
+I've worked with a wide variety of technologies over the last 2+ years of commercial experience.
 Some of the technologies I worked the most are:

 - Java, Spring Boot, Spring Data JPA/JDBC, Spring Security, Hibernate
+- Large Language Models, Generative AI
 - Kotlin on server-side
 - React, TypeScript, NextJS, NodeJS
 - Relational databases, MongoDB, Redis
-- Generative AI, LLMs
 - AWS, Docker

 I’ve always been fascinated by Open-Source projects and its community and were participating in it way before my first commercial experience.
 One of the Open-Source project I’m proud to be involved in is [Datafaker](https://github.com/datafaker-net/datafaker).